synlogic/modbot-for-discord/README.md

 # KohaiBot Discord Bot

-A bot that does things on discord servers.
+A Modular bot that allows you to easily and simply create commands using python.

 ## Add this bot to your server